-Spring 2014 auditions for both the Jazz Ensemble and Jazz Combo will be held between 1 and 4 p.m. on Monday, December 2 in room A183 and A147.
+Fall 2014 auditions for both the Jazz Ensemble and Jazz Combo will be held:

 Auditions will consist of a prepared jazz piece of the student’s choosing, sight-reading (for Jazz Ensemble), and optional improvisation (Ensemble and Combo).

 Each audition will be about 5 minutes long, so please sign up for an audition time to ensure your slot.
-If you are auditioning for BOTH Jazz Ensemble and Jazz Combo, please sign up for two consecutive 5 minute slots (total = 10 minutes).
+If you are auditioning for Jazz Ensemble and Jazz Combo, please indicate that on the accompanying student information form.
+The student information forms will be available at the auditions.
 There will be a sign-up sheet posted outside the Jazz Director’s office (A147).

 You must audition and be accepted into the ensemble to participate in the Jazz Ensemble and / or Jazz Combos at Christopher Newport University.